 25 mg orally once a day

-Use: In combination with other antiretroviral agents, for the treatment of HIV-1 infection in antiretroviral therapy-naive patients with HIV-1 RNA 100,000 copies/mL or less at the start of therapy
+Use: In combination with other antiretroviral agents, for the treatment of HIV-1 infection in antiretroviral therapy-naive patients with plasma HIV-1 RNA up to 100,000 copies/mL at the start of therapy

 Renal Dose Adjustments

 Mild or moderate renal dysfunction: No adjustment recommended.

 Severe renal dysfunction, ESRD: Caution and increased monitoring for side effects recommended.

 Mild or moderate liver dysfunction (Child-Pugh A or B): No adjustment recommended.

 Severe liver dysfunction (Child-Pugh C): Data not available